anandj25/Portfolio/README.md

   <div class="container content">
     <h2 class="title is-3">About Me</h2>
     <p>
-      I am a highly motivated Master of Science in Data Science student at the University of Michigan Dearborn, with a GPA of 3.90.
-I specialize in data analytics, machine learning, cloud platforms, and ETL processes, with a passion for leveraging data to solve complex problems.
+      I am a driven Data Science professional, currently enriching my expertise with a Master of Science in Data Science from the University of Michigan-Dearborn.
+With a rich background of 4 years at Accenture, I've led analytical initiatives and executed complex data projects, demonstrating proficiency in Database Management, Data Analytics, Visualization, Machine Learning, IT operations, and automation.
+My technical toolkit includes Python, Big-Data technologies, Power-BI, Cloud Operations, Middleware, and Scripting.
+Fueled by a passion for uncovering data-driven solutions, I am actively seeking opportunities within the US, aiming to leverage my extensive experience and ongoing education in the dynamic field of Data Science.
     </p>
   </div>
 </section>